Tswana people: Pre-colonial settlement and chiefdom development

-The Batswana are a Setswana-speaking ethnic group of several kingdoms, who inhabit to Southern Africa (Parts of modern day Namibia, Botswana and South Africa).
-The Toutswe were in the eastern region of what is now Botswana, relying on Tswana cattle breeds held in kraals as their source of wealth.
-The arrival of the ancestors of the Batswana-speaking people who came to control the region (from the Vaal River to Botswana) has yet to be dated precisely, although CE 600 seems to be a consensus estimate.
+Tswana political organisation was characterised by settlement hierarchy, cattle-based wealth, and customary law systems that regulated inheritance, marriage, land use, and social discipline.
+One of the earliest of these settlements was Toutswe in the eastern region of what is now Botswana, relying on Tswana cattle breeds held in kraals as their source of wealth.
+The arrival of the ancestors of the Tswana-speaking people who came to control the region (from the Vaal River to Botswana) has yet to be dated precisely, although CE 600 seems to be a consensus estimate.
 This massive cattle-raising complex prospered until 1300 CE or so.
-All these various peoples were connected to trade routes that ran via the Limpopo River to the Indian Ocean, and trade goods from Asia, such as beads, made their way to the Batswana.
-Most likely in exchange for ivory, gold, and rhinoceros horn.
+All these people were connected to trade routes that ran along the Limpopo River to the Indian Ocean, and goods from Asia, such as beads, made their way to the Batswana, most likely in exchange for ivory, gold, and rhinoceros horn.
+Traditional craft production historically included pottery, metalworking, woodworking, basket weaving, and leatherwork.
+Men commonly engaged in metal and wood production, while women were particularly associated with pottery and hut construction.

 The first written records relating to modern-day Botswana appeared in 1824.
 What these records show is that the Bangwaketse had become the predominant power in the region.
-Under the rule of Makaba II, the Bangwaketse kept vast herds of cattle in well-protected desert areas and used their military prowess to raid their neighbors.
+Under the rule of Makaba II, the Bangwaketse kept vast herds of cattle in well-protected desert areas and used their military prowess to raid their neighbours.
 Other chiefdoms in the area, by this time, had capitals of 10,000 or so and were fairly prosperous.
-One of these famous capitals was Kaditshwene which was the cultural capital of the Bahurutshe people, one of the principal Batswana tribes, and a center of manufacturing and trading.
+One of these famous capitals was Kaditshwene, which was the cultural capital of the Bahurutshe people, one of the principal Batswana tribes, and a centre of manufacturing and trading.
 It had been founded in the late 1400s on the site of iron and copper ore deposits.

 The remains of another major Batswana settlement, Kweneng' Ruins, are found in Suikerbosrand Nature Reserve in South Africa.
 It was occupied from the 15th to the 19th century CE and was the largest of several sizeable settlements inhabited by Setswana speakers before European arrival.
 Several circular stone-walled family compounds are spread out over an area of 10 km long and 2 km wide.